ema-digital/emad/README.md

 # Quick Intro
 1. Install the package as a global module by running `npm install -g emad` from the command line
-2. Mount remote directory using sshfs.
+2. Set up your config files (`emad-project.json` and `emad-local/emad-config.json`).
-3. Set up your config file
+3. Mount remote directory using sshfs.
 4. Deploy!

 # Options